Introduction, downloads

 --seed initializes the pseudorandom number generator with the given seed(s).
 Each seed must be a 32-bit unsigned integer (i.e. between 0 and 4294967295 inclusive).

-Note that you may also need to retrieve an older PLINK build in order to reproduce a run.
+Note that --threads, "--memory require", and (less frequently) retrieval of an older PLINK build may be necessary to reproduce a run.

 Faster but less reproducible linear algebra